Google uses Payoneer to pay Google Summer of Code Students and Organizations. Payoneer is a fast and convenient way to receive payments globally.

 It says my Payoneer account is not linked to the Google Summer of Code program.
 How do I fix that?

 This means you did not register via the link sent to you from Payoneer.
-Please contact Payoneer directly and let them know you are part of the GSoC 2017 org distribution - it can take several weeks to get sorted out.
+Please contact Payoneer directly and let them know you are part of the GSoC 2018 Org distribution - it can take several weeks to get sorted out.

 What tax form am I required to complete?

 We cannot provide any tax advice.
-As you go through the tax form widget on the Payoneer website it asks questions which will help you determine which form you need to complete.
+As you go through the tax form wizard on the Payoneer website it asks questions which will help you determine which form you need to complete.

 I need to change or update my bank account in Payoneer.
 How do I do this?